A-09028

 Plain Language

-Real estate brokers and online housing platforms using virtual agents or AI tools must undertake three ongoing anti-discrimination obligations: (1) proactively identify discriminatory algorithmic results and modify their systems to adopt less discriminatory alternatives, including assessing training data for discriminatory predictive patterns; (2) ensure that the underlying AI systems are similarly predictive across groups based on sex, race, ethnicity, and other protected classes, and correct any disparities; and (3) conduct regular end-to-end testing of advertising, captioning, and chatbot systems to detect discriminatory outcomes, including by comparing ad delivery across demographic audiences.
-These are continuous obligations — they require ongoing monitoring and remediation, not one-time assessments.
+Real estate brokers and online housing platforms using virtual agents or AI tools must undertake three ongoing anti-discrimination obligations: (1) proactively identify discriminatory outputs and modify systems to use less discriminatory alternatives, including reviewing training data for discriminatory predictive patterns; (2) ensure predictive parity across sex, race, ethnicity, and other protected classes, correcting any identified disparities; and (3) conduct regular end-to-end testing of advertising, captioning, and chatbot systems to detect discriminatory outcomes, including comparing ad delivery across demographic groups.
+These are continuous operational obligations, not one-time pre-deployment checks.

 Statutory Text